Ernakulam Shiva Temple: History

 The second phase of the temple came in 1842 when Diwan of Kochi, Sri Edakkunni Sankara Warrier felt to renovate the temple which were in dilapidated condition.
 Works were started in 1843.
 Two new Gopura Mandapams (Entrance Towers) were constructed in traditional Kerala style similar to Sree Poornathrayesa Temple of Tripunithura which was the Chief Royal temple of Kochi Maharajas.
 The new temple complex was opened to public in 1846.
 The temple was elevated to a royal temple and brought under direct administration of Kochi Government's Devaswom Board.
 In 1949, when Kochi acceded into India Union, the Devaswom Board came under new Government's control, which still remains.

-As part of increasing local participation in temple management, the Ernakulam Kshetra Kshema Samithi consisting leading Hindu members of Ernakulam city did participate in the fund collection to purchase the land adjacent to the temple.
-They purchased the property which was in the possession of Corporation of Kochi.
-The activities of Ernakulam Kshethra Kshema Samithy did good to the overall development of the temple.

 Deities

-The presiding deity of the temple is Lord Shiva in Gourisankara form, located in main sanctum sanctorum, facing west towards the Arabian sea.
-The Lingam in the main sanctum sanctorum is considered to be Swayambhoo (Divinely derived).
-On the northern side of the main sanctum sanctorum, one can see the small shrine of Kirthamoorthy where the original Lingam worshipped by Arjuna is still worshiped.
-On the southern side, a small shrine for Lord Ganesha is seen.
-There is a small area behind the main sanctum sanctorum, considered as abode of Goddess Parvati, hence the east gate is known as the Devi Gate.
-Outside the Inner temple circle, shrines for Lord Ayyappa and Nagaraja are worshipped.
+The presiding deity of the temple is Shiva in Gourisankara form, located in main sanctum sanctorum, facing west towards the Arabian sea.
+The Lingam in the main sanctum sanctorum is considered to be Swayambhu (Divinely derived).
+On the northern side of the main sanctum sanctorum, there is the small shrine of Kirthamoorthy which is believed to the original Lingam worshipped by Arjuna.
+On the southern side, there is a small shrine for Shiva's son Ganesha.
+There is a small area behind the main sanctum sanctorum, considered as the shrine of Shiva's consort Parvati, hence the east gate is known as the Devi Gate.
+Outside the Inner temple circle, Ayyappa and Nagaraja are worshipped in shrines.